 \subsection{Evaluation}

-To evaluate both the mapping accuracy and the reliability of the uncertainty measures, the proposed GPGMM method is benchmarked with two existing state-of-the-art mapping approaches GPIS map \cite{gpis1} and Log-GPIS \cite{loggpis1}, which both provide uncertainty measures along with the mapping results.
-We compared the signed distance fields of the testing points between GPIS and the proposed GMM and GPGMM.
-As Log-GPIS is only capable of providing Euclidean distance fields, the accuracy of EDF is compared.
+To evaluate both the mapping accuracy and the reliability of the uncertainty measures, the proposed GMMGP method is benchmarked with existing state-of-the-art mapping approaches: GMMGP2.5D \cite{gpgmm1}, GPIS map \cite{gpis1}, Log-GPIS \cite{loggpis2} and Kernel-Inverse GP (KIGP) \cite{kigp}, which all provide uncertainty measures along with the mapping results.
+The uncertainty measure of KIGP is a a proxy and does not align with our quantitative evaluation, hence it is excluded from comparison.
+We compared the SDF of the testing points between GMMGP2.5D, GPIS and the proposed HGMM and GMMGP.
+Given that Log-GPIS and KIGP only provide unsigned distance fields, EDF was compared.

-There are two metrics used for evaluation: 1)~Root Mean Squared Error (RMSE) for the accuracy of the distance field; 2)~Log-likelihood for the uncertainty evaluation.
-RMSE is computed between the ground truth distances and the resultant distances from the methods across a set of testing points.
-The log-likelihood metric quantifies how well the estimated distribution parameterized by the uncertainty measure accords with true error distribution.
-The larger measure indicates a better agreement between the modeled uncertainty and the true uncertainty.
+There are two metrics used for evaluation: 1)~Root Mean Squared Error (RMSE) for the accuracy of the distance field; 2)~Predictive log-likelihood for the uncertainty evaluation.
+RMSE is computed between the ground truth and the resultant distances from the methods across a set of testing points.
+Predictive log-likelihood is a popular metric to evaluate uncertainty quality, quantifying how well the estimated distribution accords with the true distribution.
+The larger measure indicates a better uncertainty quality.
 In this work, log-likelihood values are averaged by the number of testing samples, given by: